lwerth/2019-October-Resources/git/master_lesson.md

 [Comic by Jorge Cham](http://phdcomics.com/comics/archive.php?comicid=1531)

 We do it so we can track the changes we make, collaborate with other researchers, and revisit old versions of our files.
 But there's a better way!

-(Hint: we suggest using git!)
+>Hint: we suggest using Git!

 So let's set down some functional requirements for version control needed by researchers.